 Security Assurance Level

 Because the radio system has interfaces that are exposed to the outside world, system development activities should be subject to adequate security assurance in accordance with RTCA DO-326A/EUROCAE ED-203A.
-While the precise assurance levels are architecture-dependent, .
+While the precise assurance levels are architecture-dependent, future standards may give minimum applicable assurance levels.

 Segregation